marcorampazzo/marcorampazzo.github.io/README.md

 ### Research

-I am an algebraic geometer interested in the derived categories of Fano and Calabi-Yau varieties, exceptional collections of rational homogeneous varieties, non-abelian gauged linear sigma models.
+I am an algebraic geometer interested in the derived categories of Fano and Calabi-Yau varieties, exceptional collections of rational homogeneous varieties, non-abelian gauged linear sigma models and matrix factorization categories.
 My papers can be found [here](https://marcorampazzo.github.io/papers).

 ### Teaching